-Dr. LeBlanc is a medical oncologist, palliative care physician, and patient experience researcher.
-His clinical practice focuses on the care of patients with hematologic malignancies, with a particular emphasis on myeloid conditions and acute leukemias including acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL), myelodysplastic syndromes (MDS), and myeloproliferative neoplasms (MPNs / MPDs, CML), as well as some lymphomas and multiple myeloma.
-He is an active member of the inpatient non-transplant hematologic malignancies care team, based on the 9100 ward of Duke Hospital.
+I am a medical oncologist, palliative care physician, and patient experience researcher, and I serve as Chief Patient Experience and Safety Officer for the Duke Cancer Institute.
+My clinical practice focuses on the care of patients with hematologic malignancies, with a particular emphasis on myeloid conditions and acute leukemias including acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL), myelodysplastic syndromes (MDS), and myeloproliferative neoplasms (MPNs / MPDs, CML).

 Education and Training

 - Fellow, Medical Oncology, Duke University School of Medicine, 2012 - 2013